 The request for postponement may or may not be acceptable to the interviewer.
 Depending on your interest in the job, you may want to give a number, or choose one of the answers below.

 Typically, this is better time to answer this question -- near the end of the interview, when you have had your questions answered and understand more about the job and the organization.

-When they ask you the salary-expectation question, this is the time to ask about total compensation if information about benefits has not been shared:
+1, First, ask about total compensation if information about benefits has not been shared:

 I need to understand and evaluate the total compensation package before I give you a salary number.
 Could you share the standard benefits you provide?

-Use your research to give you a number for your answer to this question:
+2. Then, after you understand the benefits (and how much they may cost you) use your research to give you a number for your answer to this question: